 The power of compassion grows from the ability to empathize with someone else’s suffering and the ability to empathize cannot develop unless children experience the acceptance of their own shortcomings by adults as well as peers in a caring environment.

-English, Chinese and Korean tours Available
+English, Chinese, Korean, Japanese tours Available

 Please text 206-771-6666 and leave your name, child's name and date of birth to receive tour availability.

 We look forward to meeting you in person soon!